Chemical ionization Fourier transform mass spectrometry of chemical warfare agent simulants using laser-produced metal ions

 Abstract

-In an initial investigation of the potential utility of chemical ionization (CI) mass spectrometry of selected analogs of chemical warfare agents using metal ions, the reactions of manganese ions with chloroalkyl sulfides and organophosphonates have been followed in a Fourier transform mass spectrometer.
-Mn+ ions, produced by UV laser radiation focused on a stainless steel target, react rapidly with each molecule studied to provide characteristic mass spectra.
-The manganese ion CI mass spectra are compared to mass spectra obtained via electron impact (EI) and methane CI.
+In an initial investigation of the potential utility of chemical ionization (CI) mass spectrometry of selected of chemical warfare agents using metal ions, the reactions of manganese ions with chloroalkyl sulfides analogs organophosphonates have been followed in a Fourier transform mass spectrometer.
+Mn+ ions, produced and by UV laser radiation focused on a stainless steel target, react rapidly with each molecule studied to provide mass spectra.
+The manganese ion CI mass spectra are compared to mass spectra obtained via characteristic electron impact (EI) and methane CI.

 You do not have subscription access to this journal.
-Citation lists with outbound citation links are available to subscribers only.
-You may subscribe either as an OSA member, or as an authorized user of your institution.
+Cited by links are available to subscribers only.
+You may subscribe either as an Optica member, or as an authorized user of your institution.

 Contact your librarian or system administrator